rundphunk/tradingIqApi/README.md

 - modify to use with AWS lambda functions
 - support hedged account mode (only if needed there is a usecase for hedged mode)
 - automated tests for each exchange in testnet mode
+- don't touch potentially existing orders with the same settings to be updated or created

 ## License